JiashengYan/CarND-Term1-P3/writeup_report.md

 * images form left side: steering_angle + correction
 * images form right side: steering_angle - correction

 After the collection process, I had 38250 number of images.
-I then preprocessed this data by conerting images to grayscale and crop the upper and lower part off as both parts contains little relavant information.
+I then preprocessed this data by conerting images to grayscale as it appears to me that the boundary of road can be recognized in grayscale as good as in rgb.
+Then I cropped the upper and lower part off as both parts contains little relavant information.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.